wacncontent/CustomizeTool/removeCommentOutput/includes/howto-save-connectioninfo-mongolab.md

 1. In the Azure Management Portal, select **Web Apps**.
-1. Click the name of the web app in the Web Apps list.
+1. Click the name of the web site in the web sites list.
 ![WebAppEntry][entry-website]
-The Web App dashboard displays.
+The web site dashboard displays.

 1. Click **Configure** in the menu bar.
 ![WebAppDashboardConfig][focus-mongolab-websitedashboard-config]